 - PayPal Pro

-This is a very popular solution for selling digital downloads on WordPress.
-Features a shopping cart, checkout form, detailed reporting and a number of thoughtful extensions.
-More importantly, features product file protection, which you can use to prevent access to users who haven’t paid.
+Easy Digital Downloads is a very popular solution for selling downloadable products on WordPress.
+Features a shopping cart, checkout form, detailed reporting, and a number of thoughtful extensions.
+One of its best perks is the product file protection, which you can use to prevent unauthorized access.

-For the times when one person pays and sends the download link to someone, so they can download it as well.
 Supports payments through PayPal Standard and Amazon Payments.
-Another 11 payment processors are available as premium extensions.
+Additional 11 payment processors are available as premium extensions.

-A freemium plugin, intended for real estate agents and agencies, this plugin features a number of customization makes it adjustable according to the market you operate in.
+A freemium plugin intended for real estate agents and agencies.
+Easy Property Listings features a number of customizations, making it adjustable to the market you operate in.
 This is the only plugin on the list that doesn’t feature a payment processor.

-Can be used to generate a list of available properties, based on your client’s criteria and has professionally designed listings, among a number of other features.
+Easy Property Listings can be used to generate a list of available properties based on your client criteria and offers professionally designed listings, among a number of other features.
 Extendable with 25 paid extensions.

 Editing the Code of Your WordPress Website

-Editing the code of your website is a technical undertaking and is not recommended – it can break your website completely.
+Editing the code of your website is a technical undertaking and is not recommended for novice users as it can break your website completely.
 It’s not just about knowing how to edit a WordPress website, but also being familiar with various programming concepts and best practices.

-Of course, if you’re feeling adventurous you can do some minor edits such as pasting your Google Analytics code, according to Google’s instructions.
+Of course, if you’re feeling adventurous you can do some minor edits such as pasting your Google Analytics code.
 Just keep in mind the following:

-- Have your backup ready to be restored in a moment’s notice
+- Have your backup ready to be restored at a moment’s notice.

 When Do You Need a Developer?

-When you hire a developer to work on your site, they will copy your website on their computer in something known as “development environment”.
-They will make all the required changes, test for and fix technical issues.
-Once everything is verified to work, the developer copies these changes over to your live website.
+When you hire a developer to work on your site, they will copy your website on a staging area.
+They will make all the required changes, test, and fix technical issues.
+Once everything is properly working – the developer copies these changes over to your live site.

-This approach allows for complex changes to the code without risking the live site going offline.
+This approach allows for complex changes to the code without risking the performance of your online project.

 Introduction to the WordPress Theme Editor

-This section is provided as a brief introduction on how to edit your WordPress website, directly from the admin.
-Just remember edits you make will be overwritten by updates.
+This section is provided as a brief introduction on how to edit your WordPress website directly from the admin dashboard.
+Note that edits you make here will be overwritten by updates.

-The link for the Theme Editor is located at the bottom of the Appearance section in the main menu.
+You can find the Theme Editor at the bottom of the Appearance section in the main menu.

-Every time a page on your site is visited, WordPress takes all or most files from the Theme Files list and combines them together into one, which we usually refer to as “the web page”.
+Every time someone visits a page on your website, WordPress takes most files from the Theme Files list and combines them together into one – our web page.